ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/how-to/defer-operations.dotnet.markdown

 # Session : How to Defer Operations

 Operations can be deferred till `SaveChanges` is called by using `Defer` method in `Advanced` session operations.
+All of the operations will update session state approprietly after `SaveChanges` is called.

 There are six types of commands that can be deferred:

 - [PutCommandData](../../../glossary/put-command-data)
 - [DeleteCommandData](../../../glossary/delete-command-data)